Xe/site/blog/career-advice-2019-06-18.markdown

 people see the results.

 Your first programs will be inelegant, but that's okay.
-Your first repositories will be bloated or inefficent, but that's okay.
+Your first repositories will be bloated or inefficient, but that's okay.
 Nobody expects perfection out of the gate, and honestly even for skilled experts perfection is probably too high of a bar.
 We're human.
 We make mistakes.
 Our job is to turn the results of these mistakes into the products and services that